 This peanut sauce is super easy!
 Just buzz everything up in your food processor or blender.
 If you do use a food processor than grate the garlic and ginger first because usually the blade don’t catch those smaller items.
 Yes, there are 9 ingredients….sorry, not sorry.
 You need them all to achieve maximum flavor!
 There will be leftovers so keep this sauce in your fridge in an airtight container for up to 7 days.
 Use it on chicken, shrimp, salads, or mix it with coconut milk to make the base for curry!

 Everything Bagel Seasoned Tofu

-I wanted to keep these wraps vegetarian, and this recipe is vegan!
+I wanted to keep these wraps plant-based for a few of my family members.
 If you don’t like tofu, can’t find it at the store, or can’t have it in your diet than my substitutions would be to use ground chicken, salmon, shrimp, or cauliflower.

 Try to get the tofu as dry as you can before coating it in the everything bagel seasoning mixture so that it gets nice and crispy in the oven.
 A little moisture is totally fine if you don’t have enough time to let the tofu dry out.
 In that case, it may help to bake it a little longer in the oven.